hans-jorg/stm32f746g/X30-Ethernet/README.md

 > (DMA).
 Writing to a memory position or reading from it do not mean that you
 > get the memory contents.
 See below for the cache handling.

+> NOTE: 2.1.10 Ethernet DMA bus
+> This bus connects the Ethernet DMA master interface to the BusMatrix.
+This
+> bus is used by the Ethernet DMA to load/store data to a memory.
+The targets
+> of this bus are data memories: internal SRAM1, SRAM2 and DTCM (through the
+> AHBS bus of Cortex ® -M7) internal Flash memory, and external memories
+> through the FMC or Quad SPI.

+>NOTE: Memory system ordering of memory accesses describes the cases where
+> the memory system guarantees the order of memory accesses.
+Otherwise, if
+> the order of memory accesses is critical, software must include memory
+> barrier instructions to force that ordering.
+The processor provides the
+> following memory barrier instructions:
+> DMB: The Data Memory Barrier (DMB) instruction ensures that outstanding
+> memory transactions complete before subsequent memory transactions.
+> DSB: The Data Synchronization Barrier (DSB) instruction ensures that
+> outstanding memory transactions complete before subsequent instructions
+> execute.
+> ISB: The Instruction Synchronization Barrier (ISB) ensures that the effect
+> of all completed memory transactions is recognizable by subsequent
+> instructions.

 Initialization
 --------------